 “The best way I’ve found to take away from the repetitiveness or boredom,” Fudge continued, “is by challenging myself to interesting tasks such as ‘make a snail people not only like, but love,’ ‘add pink to every guy figure and blue to every girl figure and have them look good,’ or ‘make everyone monkeys, but make them ALL different.’

 “My future lies in my ability to train others to do what it is I do,” he said.
 “The reason I’m moving in that direction is because of my background.
 I’m good at it.
-So, I’m wanting to stick with it.
-And, frankly, I can only reach so many people as an entertainer; however, if I train hundreds of other entertainers, then my reach goes exponentially further and that is amazing,” Fudge said.
-“I love making people smile, but teaching other to make people smile is even better.
-I feel like I could change the world one entertainer at a time.”
+So, I want to stick with it.
+And, frankly, I can only reach so many people as an entertainer; however, if I train hundreds of other entertainers, then my reach goes exponentially further, and that is amazing,” Fudge said.
+“I love making people smile, but teaching others to make people smile is even better.
+I could change the world, one entertainer at a time.”